How to Balance Your Macros for Optimal Health

 Fats: Support cell growth, hormone regulation, and nutrient absorption.

-Each macronutrient provides calories:
+Each macronutrient provides calories;

 Protein: 4 calories per gram